nirely/CPSboost/README.md

  - needs [Visual C++ Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist) installed to run properly.

 ## Manual Compilation

-If you wish to compile the program manually, here’s what you need to know:

-This project was developed using **Visual Studio 2022** with the latest version of **C++**.
-The encoding used is **Multi-Byte Character Set (MBCS)**.
-To compile the program, follow these steps:

 1. Open the project in Visual Studio.
 2. Ensure that the project settings are configured to use Multi-Byte Character Encoding.
 3. Navigate to the top menu and select **Build > Build Solution** to compile the project.